-In years past the debate over Alpine Meadows versus Squaw Valley, and a possible partnership, appeared never-ending.
+In years past the debate over Alpine Meadows versus Palisades Tahoe, and a possible partnership, appeared never-ending.
 Until the winter of 2011/12.
 In September 2011, Squaw Valley announced a merger with neighboring Alpine Meadows, and the Tahoe Super Pass was born.
 Despite the “one mountain, one pass” mentality, Alpine Meadows continues to preserve its unruffled approach to winter sports and unique charm.

 Alpine Meadows resort says it best: “There is an energy at Alpine Meadows resort; a heartbeat.
 This mountain mesmerizes us with perfect powder which lingers days after a storm; grants moments of clarity on quiet traverses through snow covered pine trees; and converts visitors to locals with seven open bowls, gentle, top-to-bottom cruisers, and forested glades.
 Alpine Meadows mountain resort allows its visitors to feel unabashed joy harbored in every soul’s inner child.”